nandanugg/NoteAPIWithMySQL/term.md

 ## Task
 ### Task 1
 1. Create a name variable with value of charlie
-2. Create a days variable with value of an array, fill it with day names from monday to sunday
+2. Create a days array, fill it with day names from monday to sunday
-3. Create a init function
+3. Create a init function, inside it
-   1. Insite init function
    1. create a user object with name and age property, fill it with your name and age respectively

 ### Task 2
-1. Create add function with id & name parameter
+1. Create add function with id & name parameter, inside it
-   1. inside add function
-      1. Create a result variable with value of an object
+   1. Create a result object with
-         1. the object have id property with id from function parameter as value
+      1. id property with value of id from function parameter as value, and
-         2. the object also have name property with name from function parameter as value
+      2. a name property with value of name from function parameter as value
    2. Return the result variable
-2. Create addItem function with id & item as parameter
+2. Create addItem function with id & item as parameter, inside it
-   1. in the remove function
-      1. create a result variable with value of an object
+   1. create a result object with
-         1. the object have id property with id from function parameter as value
+      1. id property with value of id from function parameter as value
-         2. the object also have item property with item from function parameter as value
+      2. and a item property with value of item from function parameter as value
    2. Return the result variable